 rotate images from the Linux command line

-Two tools for rotating images from the command line are jpegtran
+Two tools for rotating images from the command line are jpegtran and exiftran.

 jpegtran

-transforms JPEG files.
+jpegtran transforms JPEG files.
 It can translate the coded representation from one variant of JPEG to another, for example from baseline JPEG to progressive JPEG or vice versa.
 It can also perform some rearrangements of the image data, for example turning an image from landscape to portrait format by rotation.
-The transpose transformation has no restrictions regarding image dimensions. jpegtran
+The transpose transformation has no restrictions regarding image dimensions. jpegtran's default behaviour when transforming an odd-size image is designed to preserve exact reversibility and mathematical consistency of the transformation set.

-90 degrees clockwise and save the result to output.jpg
+The command to rotate input.jpg 90 degrees clockwise and save the result to output.jpg is:

 jpegtran -rotate 90 input.jpg output.jpg

-All switch names may be abbreviated; for example, -optimize may be written -opt
+All switch names may be abbreviated; for example, -optimize may be written -opt or -o.
+Upper and lower case are equivalent.
+British spellings are also accepted (e.g., -optimise), though for brevity these are not mentioned below.

 TRANSFORM OPTIONS